opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 }
 ```

-The full request to create the index and instantiate the token filter and analyzer is as follows:
+The full request to create the index and instantiate the edge N-gram filter and analyzer is as follows:

 ```json
 PUT shakespeare